spencertipping/tau/doc/pi0-bytecode.md

 ## Function references
-Joy's `eval` function operates on lists.
-Our `eval`, called `.`, operates on opaque numbers that are internally bytecode offsets.
+Joy's `i` function executes lists.
+Our `i`, called `.`, operates on opaque numbers that are internally bytecode offsets.
 To reduce the likelihood of errors, these bytecode offsets can be `xor`ed with a key that makes them unlikely to appear by accident -- then the interpreter can hard-fail if it encounters an invalid `.` argument.

+**TODO:** allocate a π₀-specific UTF9 value for this

 ## Quoting a function